grp-bork/LDG_Eriksson_Schiller_2025/README.md

-# Reproducibility Materials for Eriksson & Schiller et al.
-“Variations in the latitudinal diversity gradients of the ocean microbiome”
+# Reproducibility Materials for Eriksson & Schiller et al. "Variations in the latitudinal diversity gradients of the ocean microbiome"

-Overview:
-    The repository is structured into two main folders:

-    1. Code/ – Scripts for reproducing the analyses and generating the main figures.
-    2. Data/ – Data files and supporting materials used in the analyses.

-    Each script begins with a short introduction describing:
-        - The purpose of the script
-        - Required input files
-        - Generated output files

-Folder: Code/
-    Contains R scripts to reproduce the main analyses and main figures from the publication.
-The scripts are numbered in each directory and saves the outputs in the corresponding output folders.

-Folder: Data/
-    Contains all data inputs required for reproducing the study.
+## Description
+This repository contains the scripts and Data used in Eriksson, Schiller et al.

+1. Code: R scripts used for statistical analysis and to generate associated Figures.

+2. Data: Contextual information about metagenomic samples used in the associated study, along with sample-wise alpha diversity metrics and Data files generated in this study.